-Last year, consumers spent about 1.5 billion dollars on Cyber Monday, up 16% from 2011.
-Industry experts predict this season will see even more growth.
+Consumers spend about 1.5 billion dollars on Cyber Monday.
 Coupled with the boom in sales is a predicted increase in the amount and severity of online scamming and data theft.

 Will Pelgrin, CEO of The Center for Internet Security (CIS), a non-profit organization focused on improving the cyber-security posture of both the private and public sector, shares a few helpful tips about staying secure online this season.

 1. Don’t Click on Pop-up Ads